What is Cloud Computing – A guide for beginners

 7. There are mainly 3 types of Cloud Computing

 Private Cloud – Private Cloud is a type of cloud computing which is dedicated to an individual or single organization.
-It provides all the features of Cloud Computing like Scalability, Security.
+It provides all the features of Cloud Computing like Scalability and security.

 Public Cloud – This is a Shared Cloud.
-Public Cloud also has same features like Private Cloud but instead of Single Organization Public Cloud is dedicated to multiple Organization.
+The Public Cloud also has the same features as the Private Cloud but instead of Single Organization Public Cloud is dedicated to multiple Organizations.

-Hybrid Cloud – As the name suggest Hybrid.
-It is the mixture of On-Premise, Private Cloud, and Public Cloud.
+Hybrid Cloud – As the name suggests Hybrid.
+It is a mixture of On-Premise, Private Cloud, and Public Cloud.

-8. What is Cloud Computing Stack or Service Model?
+8. What is a Cloud Computing Stack or Service Model?

 IaaS (Infrastructure as a Service)

-As the name tells IaaS packages include networking, storage, virtualization.
-And for customers, it covers Operating system, Middleware, Application.
+As the name tells IaaS packages include networking, storage, and virtualization.
+For customers, it covers Operating systems, Middleware, and Applications.
 It can provide dynamic scaling at an advanced level of services.

-In IaaS, the vendor runs and manages server farms running VM.
-You don’t have access to Virtualization, Networking but you do have access to Middleware, OS, Application.
+In IaaS, the vendor runs and manages server farms running VMs.
+You don’t have access to Virtualization, or Networking but you do have access to Middleware, OS, and Application.

 Benefits of IaaS